KremzeeqOrg/fruit-project-infra/README.md

 ## Run Terraform via GitHub Actions

 - Review Github Actions workflow [here](.github/workflows/main_workflow.yml) to see steps for provisioning resources
-- Basically, a Terraform plan is raised when a pr is raised and the pr is decorated with the plan for review
+- Basically, a Terraform plan is raised when a PR is raised and the PR is decorated with the plan for review
-- When a pr is merged, a Terraform plan, followed by Terraform apply is run with an auto-approve option.
-If it fails, raise another pr to resolve the bug.
+- When a PR is merged, a Terraform plan, followed by Terraform apply is run with an auto-approve option.
+If it fails, raise another PR to resolve the bug.

 ## Run Terraform locally